 Why Moral Estrangement is So Isolating

 Moral estrangement can be incredibly isolating because it feels invisible.
 People may not understand why you're cutting ties with your family, or they may see it as a personal failing rather than a necessary act of self-preservation.
+Here are some common phrases that can make moral estrangement feel even more isolating:- "But they're your parents!"

 - "Can't you just avoid certain topics?"